(This article was featured at Muscle and Strength.)

 Training your body allows you to build muscle, become more athletic, get stronger, become mentally tougher, and a host of other fantastic benefits.

 When you train with passion and with a progressive plan you have the ability to change your physique in ways you could not have imagined.
 You can literally build a superhero or heroine physique.

 Imagine this scenario.
-You have your macronutrients lined up and are hitting them with extreme precision every day.
+You have your macronutrients lined up like a sharp fade and you are hitting them with extreme precision every day.
 Your meal timing is perfect like Curt Hennig and you are eating the highest quality foods.
 No one can match your diligence in the kitchen.